-Revised IAS 19 became effective as of 01.01.2013 requiring actuarial gains and losses to be recognized in OCI, and interest cost on DBO and return on plan assets to be recognized as net interest under financial items.
+Revised IAS 19 became effective as of 01.01.2013 requiring actuarial gains and losses to be recognized in OCI, and interest cost on DBO and return on plan assets to be recognized as net interest under financial employees with a salary exceeding 13G.
+The obligation will only mateitems.

 Group's Net Benefit Obligation (Germany: 89%, Norway: 5%) in 2016.
 The Parent company Kongsberg Automotive ASA and its Norwegian subsidiary Kongsberg Automotive AS have defined benefit and defined contribution pension plans.
 The plans were changed from defined benefit to defined contribution in 2004.
-The defined benefit The earlier early retirement arrangement in Norway was replaced plan was continued for employees who had already retired.
-In 2016 commencing 01.01.2011.
-Financing of the early retirement arrangethe defined benefit plan for an early retirement plan for former CEO, Hans Peter Havdal, was paid out as a part of his termination.
+The defined benefit The earlier early retirement arrangement in Norway was replaced the defined benefit plan for an early retirement plan for former CEO, Hans Peter Havdal, was paid out as a part of his termination.
 Defined benefit pension plans also exist in two subsidiaries in Germany and AFP scheme. one subsidiary in France.